ryanelian/instapack/books/dev-spa-vue.md

 </p>
 ```

-If done correctly, the page should display: **Hello, Cynthia.
-You are 21 years-old female!**
+If done correctly, the page should display: **Hello, Jono.
+You are 21 years-old male!**

 - `props` string array values define the attributes to be passed into the component class as its property members. camelCase props will be converted into kebab-case HTML attribute.